+Depreciable

-Asset Category Depreciable Life
+Asset Category Life

 Computer hardware 3

 Software 5

 Vehicles 5

 Furniture and equipment 7

 Mechanical building components 10

-Buildings 30
+Buildings and improvements Up to 30

 Leasehold improvements Lesser of useful life

 or respective lease term

 Systems Under Development

 ERCOT continues to develop the information systems and grid operating systems that are being used in its operations.
 ERCOT capitalizes direct costs and related indirect and interest costs incurred to develop or obtain these software systems.
 Internal costs and contract expenditures not related directly to the development of systems, and related testing activities, are expensed as incurred.
 Costs from completed projects are transferred to property and equipment when the systems are placed in service.